build-on-aws/content/templates/post.md

 - `authorGithubAlias` - your GitHub username
 - `authorName` - how you want your name to display for the author credit of this post
 - `date` - date this post is published in `YYYY-MM-DD` format.
 This does not effect when your post goes live and is purely for display purposes.
+- `showInHomeFeed` - Set this to `false` if you don't want the post to be on the home and RSS feeds.

 ## Header 2